 Conclusion

 Chemical engineers are the unsung heroes behind many of the products and processes we often take for granted.
 Their diverse roles, problem-solving skills, and commitment to sustainability make them invaluable contributors to society.
-Whether you're interested in pursuing a career in chemical engineering or simply curious about the field.
+Whether you are interested in pursuing a career in chemical engineering or simply curious about the field.

 Sources: Unit operation -II KA, Gavane